 One of the primary roles of APAC is to extend the APAC Mutual Recognition Arrangement (MRA) and harmonise accreditation practices in the region.
-Currently 46 of the 67 members of APAC are MRA signatories and are APAC Full Members.
+Currently 48 of the 65 members of APAC are MRA signatories and are APAC Full Members.

 The APAC MRA is the combination of the previous APLAC MRA that was originally signed in 1997 and the PAC Multilateral Recognition Arrangement signed in 1998.

 Signatories of the APAC MRA are APAC Full Members.
-Because APAC is a recognised regional cooperation by the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC), most APAC MRA signatories are also recognised under the international IAF Multilateral Arrangement (MLA) and ILAC MRA.
+Because APAC is a recognized regional cooperation by the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC), most APAC MRA signatories are also recognized under the international IAF Multilateral Arrangement (MLA) and ILAC MRA.
 This extends the mutual recognition of accredited conformity assessment results beyond the Asia Pacific to encompass most parts of the world.

-The APAC MRA forms a regional network of conformity assessment bodies (e.g. laboratories, inspection bodies, certification bodies etc.) which are accredited by accreditation bodies that have been peer-evaluated and recognised as being competent by their peers in other economies.
+The APAC MRA forms a regional network of conformity assessment bodies (e.g. laboratories, inspection bodies, certification bodies etc.) which are accredited by accreditation bodies that have been peer-evaluated and recognized as being competent by their peers in other economies.
 This network facilitates the acceptance of conformity assessment results across the region, thus contributing to the facilitation of trade and the free-trade goal of “tested/inspected/certified once, accepted everywhere”.